cu-applied-math/SciML-Class/Labs/lab13.md

 - you could also explore the effect of different jump functions on the quality of your Metropolis algorithm

 ## Deliverable for Canvas:
-- turn in a plot of your KDE estimate (with the reference measure $q$ plotted as well)
+- turn in a plot of your KDE estimate (with the reference measure `unnormalized_p` plotted as well)

 ## Helpful references
 - on [MCMC](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo)